You can add more SATA ports to your motherboard using a SATA Expansion Card (SATA Port Multiplier).

 Image: IO CREST PCIe V3.0 (2 PCIe Lanes) – 5 Ports.

-This particular expansion card has an x4 connector but it actually only utilizes 2 PCIe lanes (according to its specifications).
+This expansion card has an x4 connector but only utilizes 2 PCIe lanes (according to its specifications).
 Hence given that it conforms to PCIe v3.0, it can reach speeds of about 2000 MB/s (theoretical); 1700 MB/s (typical).

-It has double the bandwidth compared to the previous SATA expansion card.
-And with a bandwidth of about 1700 MB/s, it should be able to support all five connected hard disks at full capacity without any bottlenecks.
+It has double the capacity compared to the previous SATA expansion card.
+And with a bandwidth of about 1700 MB/s, it should support all five connected hard disks at total capacity without any bottlenecks.

 Here you MAY face issues if you connect SATA SSDs to them.